Lab 3: Introduction to JS

 Client-side JS is not the best way to handle site-wide templating, but it’s good as a temporary fix, and as a learning exercise.

 First, remove the navigation menu from all pages, since we’re going to be adding it with JS.
-Also remove your code from Step 2 (or comment it out by selecting it and pressing Cmd/Ctrl + /), since we’ll now be adding the current
+Also, comment out your code from Step 2 in global.js

 class at the same time as we add the links.